vibronet/OInspector/README.md

-- Download and expand the ZIP or clone the repo via .
+- Download and expand [the ZIP](https://github.com/vibronet/OInspector/archive/master.zip) or [clone the repo](github-windows://openRepo/https://github.com/vibronet/OInspector).
+- Open a command prompt and navigate to the local root
+- Launch `envy.cmd` to set up the build environment
+- Run `build`
+- Run `deploy`

+aaand you are done.

 ## Getting Started

+OInspector works on simple premises.
+Once you install it, you will see that the inspector tab TO BE CONTINUED